Short URL for this page:

 Stone, Aug.
 10, 1861, was assigned to the command of a special corps of observation on the Upper Potomac.
 A portion of this force was engaged, Oct.
 21, 1861, in the Battle of Ball's Bluff, for the blunders of which Stone was most unjustly held responsible.
 Colonel Baker, a popular Senator, who commanded in the conflict, was killed, and our losses were greatly exaggerated.
 Congress was much excited, and the Committee on the Conduct of the War demanded a victim, the choice falling upon poor Stone, who was arrested and incarcerated in Fort Lafayette, N. Y., without any charges against him, denied all intercourse with others, and treated as a common felon.
 This disgraceful transaction, paralleled only in the annals of Eastern despots, is carefully reviewed at considerable length in Blaine's "Twenty Years in Congress," with the following conclusion:—

-"The responsibility for the arrest and imprisonment of General Stone must, according to the official record of the case, rest on Secretary Stanton, Major-General Indicates a West Point graduate and gives his Class.McClellan, and the Committee on the Conduct of the War.
+"The responsibility for the arrest and imprisonment of General Stone must, according to the official record of the case, rest on Secretary Stanton, Major-General Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.McClellan, and the Committee on the Conduct of the War.
 It is very clear that Mr. Lincoln, pressed by a thousand calls and placing implicit confidence in these three agencies, took it for granted that p217 ample proof existed to justify the extraordinary treatment to which General Stone was subjected.
 General Stone is not to be classed in that long list of private citizens temporarily confined without the benefit of habeas corpus, on the charge of sympathizing with the Rebellion.
 The situation of these persons more nearly assimilates with that of prisoners of war.
 It differs totally from the arrest of General Stone in that the cause of detention was well known and very often proudly avowed by the person detained.
 The key of their prison was generally in the hands of those who were thus confined, — an honest avowal of loyalty and an oath of allegiance to the National Government securing their release.
 If they could not take the oath they were justifiably held, and were no more injured in reputation than the millions with whose daring rebellion they sympathized.
 But to General Stone the Government permitted the gravest crimes to be imputed.
 A soldier who will betray his command belongs by the code of all nations to the most infamous class, — his death but feebly atoning for the injury he has inflicted upon his country.
 It was under the implied accusation of this great guilt that General Stone was left in duress for more than six weary months, deprived of all power of self-defense, denied the inherent rights of the humblest citizen of the Republic.
 In the end, not gracefully but tardily, and as it seemed grudgingly, the Government was compelled to confess its own wrong and to do partial justice to the injured man by restoring him to honorable service under the flag of the Nation.
 No reparation was made to him for the protracted defamation of his character, no order was published acknowledging that he was found guiltless, no communication was ever made to him by National authority giving even a hint of the ground on which for half a year he was pilloried before the nation as a malefactor.
 The wound which General Stone received was deep.
 From some motive the source of which will probably remain a mystery, his persecution continued in many petty and offensive ways, until he was finally driven, towards the close of the war, when he saw that he could be no longer useful to his country, to tender his resignation.
 It was promptly accepted.
 He found abroad the respect and consideration which had been denied him at home, and for many years he was Chief of the General Staff to the Khedive of Egypt.

 "It is not conceivable that the flagrant wrong suffered by General Stone was ever designed by any one of the eminent persons who share the responsibility for its infliction.
 They were influenced by and largely partook of the popular mania which demanded a victim to atone for a catastrophe.
 The instances in which this disposition of the public mind works cruel injury are innumerable, and only time, and not always time, seems able to render justice.
 Too often the object of popular vengeance is hurried to his fate, and placed beyond the pale of that reparation which returning reason is eager to extend.
 Fortunately the chief penalty of General Stone was the anguish of mind, the wounding of a proud spirit.
 His case will stand as a warning against future violations of the liberty which is the birthright of every American, and against the danger of appeasing popular clamor by the sacrifice of an innocent man.
 Throughout the ordeal, General Stone's bearing was soldierly.
 He faced accusation with equanimity and endured suffering with fortitude.
 He felt confident of ultimate justice, for he knew that it is not the manner of his countrymen 'to deliver any man to die, before that he which is accused have the accusers face to face, and have license to answer for himself concerning the crime laid against him.' "